AdobeDocs/alloy-docs/fundamentals/rendering-personalization-content.md

 ---
 description: >-
   Learn how to render personalization content.
 ---

 {% hint style="warning" %}
 This documentation is for a library and a service that is in Alpha and should not be used for production use-cases.
 {% endhint %}

 ## Rendering Personalization Content

-By default, the SDK will automatically take care of rendering personalization content.
-Whenever you send an event to the server, you can also force the SDK to automatically retrieve and render personalization content by setting `viewStart` to `true` as an option on the event.
+The SDK will automatically take care of rendering personalization content when you send an event to the server and set `viewStart` to `true` as an option on the event.

 ```javascript
 alloy("event", {